pierre-josselin/payday-2-ultimate-trainer-6/README.md

 - [SuperBLT](https://superblt.znix.xyz)
 - [Node.js](https://nodejs.org/en) 18 (with npm)

+> :information_source: Please note that this mod might not work with a different version of Node.js.

 ### Installation

 > :exclamation: Installing Ultimate Trainer 6 is different from other mods.<br>Please follow the instructions carefully otherwise it will not work!